 People creating and using an Irrevocable Trust continue to control who their Trustee is and what their Trustee can do.
-Further, the person creating the Trust can always name new beneficiaries.
+Further, the person creating the Trust can name new Trustees and Beneficiaries.

-There are many different purposes which an Irrevocable Trust can serve.
+Medicaid protection is the most common reason a Irrevocable Trust is used.
 For the most part, individuals, like yourself, turn to an Estate Planning Attorney to draft one to minimize your exposure to Nursing Home expenses and Medicaid.
-When we prepare an Irrevocable Trust, it can protect your assets from the costs of Nursing Home care and possible other creditors.
+When we prepare an Irrevocable Trust, it can protect your assets from the costs of Nursing Home care and possibly other creditors.

 A few of the benefits of an irrevocable trust include: